• Rwanda gorilla close up

 Chimpanzees

-Cheeky…and elusive.
-This is probably the best way to describe chimpanzees wherever you track them on the African continent.
-They are the forever mischievous great ape, moving fast and nimble through the treetops or along the forest floor.
+Forever the mischievous great ape, Chimpanzees move fast and nimble through the treetops and along the forest floor.
 You will often hear them before you see them, their ‘pant hoots’ or excited ‘screams’ piercing the forest canopy.
-Persevere though and you will not be disappointed, sitting amongst these great apes is a thrilling experience, much different to that of the gorillas.
+Persevere though, and you will not be disappointed, sitting amongst these great apes is a thrilling experience, much different to that of the gorillas.
 These apes are our closest living relative (aside from bonobos) sharing approximately 98.8% of our DNA.
 Tracking these guys through the dense forest of Nyungwe in southwestern Rwanda is a truly remarkable experience.
 You sit on the forest floor and watch as they fight, play, groom, and chastise, behaviour similar to ours like no other.

 Savannah Game